-We produce a number of publications to help keep residents informed, including the Annual Report, City Views (accompanying tax notices), Community Trends Report, quarterly reports and the Year in review.
+We produce a number of publications to help keep residents informed, including the Annual Report, City Views (accompanying tax notices), Community Trends Report and the Year in review.
 Check them out below.

 If you are unable to access the report online, please contact us at 250-469-8542 to request a printed copy.